apollo

 Medicinal Benefits

-MORPHINE is a pain killer that works by mimicking the action of endorphins (pain-reducing chemicals) in the brain, thereby inhibiting the transmission of pain signals from nerves to the brain.
-Thus, MORPHINE improves the effect of serotonin and noradrenaline (chemical messengers in the brain and spinal cord) and helps relieve pain.
-MORPHINE is used to relieve pain after surgery, pain caused by an injury or illness.
+Morphine is a pain killer that works by mimicking the action of endorphins (pain-reducing chemicals) in the brain, thereby inhibiting the transmission of pain signals from nerves to the brain.
+Thus, Morphine improves the effect of serotonin and noradrenaline (chemical messengers in the brain and spinal cord) and helps relieve pain.
+Morphine is used to relieve pain after surgery, pain caused by an injury or illness.

 Directions for Use